Read on to discover what scientists are learning about lobsters — and why, like all animals, they need our care and protection.

 Despite their knight-like appearance, lobsters are actually sensitive and delicate animals.
-Although they can't see or hear very well they do have an exquisite sense of touch, thanks to hundreds of thousands of tiny hairs that stick out from gaps in their shells.
+Although they can’t see or hear very well (in the way that humans do) they do have an exquisite sense of touch, thanks to hundreds of thousands of tiny hairs that stick out from gaps in their shells.
 Lobsters are also sensitive to changes in temperature — detecting temperature shifts as small as one degree — which is partly why they migrate up to 160 kilometres every year to find the perfect breeding ground for their fragile young.
-This certainly puts death in a scalding pot into perspective.
+This certainly puts a horrendous death in a scalding pot into perspective.

 Contrary to what we see in cartoons, lobsters use their claws for much more than just pinching!
 Lobsters can be left-‘handed’, right-‘handed’ or ambidextrous, and have several receptors on their claws and their legs, which they use to locate and recognise any food that is around them.

 When other animals, including humans, experience extreme pain, their nervous system may shut down as a coping mechanism.
-Zoologists have found that lobsters and other crustaceans don't have this ability to go into 'shock' so when they are exposed to cruel procedures (such as having their claws or 'tail-meat' torn off or being boiled alive) — their suffering is prolonged.
+Zoologists have found that lobsters and other crustaceans don’t have this ability to go into ‘shock’ so when they are exposed to cruel procedures (such as lobsters having their claws torn off, or prawns having their eyes cut off) — their suffering is prolonged.

 Scientists have found that it can take lobsters between 35 – 45 seconds to die when plunged into a pot of boiling water — and if they are dismembered their nervous system can still function for up to an hour.

-Every year, millions of lobsters meet their fate in a cooking pot.
-It's enough to make any lobster anxious ... and yes, new research has revealed crustaceans may experience anxiety — considered a complex emotion — in much the same way humans do.
+Every year, millions of lobsters meet an extremely cruel fate in a cooking pot.
+It’s enough to make any lobster anxious … and yes, new research has revealed crustaceans may experience anxiety — considered a complex emotion — in much the same way humans do.
 And they react to it just like many of us, too — by seeking out a safe space!
-French researchers have even discovered that stressed crayfish (a relation to lobsters) react positively when dosed with anti-depressant drugs — the very same ones used to treat anxiety in humans.
+French researchers have even discovered that stressed crayfish (a relation to lobsters) react positively when dosed with anti-depressant drugs; the very same ones used to treat anxiety in humans.

 Well, not in the human sense of the word!
-The perfect example of 'ageing gracefully', lobsters don't seem to suffer from any decline in strength or health and can just keep on keeping on, with adult lobsters retaining the vitality of youth and able to regrow limbs even at a century (or more) old!
+The perfect example of ‘ageing gracefully’, lobsters don’t seem to suffer from any decline in strength or health and can just keep on keeping on, with adult lobsters retaining the vitality of youth and being able to regrow limbs even at a century (or more) old!
+They continue to grow, feed as normal, and have babies, until they eventually meet their end due to being killed by humans, being predated on by natural predators, or from disease or exhaustion.

-Reducing or replacing animal products in our meals is not only the most profound way to reduce animal suffering, it's also best for the planet and for us as well.
-Eating plant-based is easy, delicious and it's getting more popular, every single day.
+Reducing or replacing animal products in our meals is not only the most profound way to reduce animal suffering, but it’s also best for the planet and for us as well.
+Choosing plant-based food is simple and delicious.
+You can even enjoy ocean-inspired dishes that are animal-friendly, from ‘fish’ and chips and sushi to ‘tuna’ sandwiches.